darshangujraticodes/Nextjs-Practice/Nextjs-Notes.md

 3. Segments Routing | Catch All Segements

    - When we want to fetch multiple data from url routes it sis applied through segment slug folder
-   - folder name : `[[...slug]]` -> to fetch mulitiple data are props parmeter in page data routing | this params routing called segments data fetching
+   - folder name : `[[...slug]]` -> to fetch mulitiple data are props parmeter in page data routing | this params routing called segments data fetching | it is also called catch all segment
    - Note alway put double square bracket becoz in single bracket null slug value lead to `404 not found product page` | `[[...slug]]`

 4. Query String search Params :